robertoallende/micromanaged-driven-development/dev_log/00_main.md

 # Project Plan and Dev Log

-This project creates and documents the Micromanaged Driven Development (MMDD) development guidelines and templates for AI-assisted software development.
+This project creates and documents the Micromanaged Driven Development (MMDD) development methodology and templates for AI-assisted software development.
 The development process itself follows MMDD principles to demonstrate their practical application.

 ## Structure